Popol2411/cf_pokedex/README.md

 # :seedling: Pokédex

-Pokedex is a small web application built with HTML, CSS, and primarily JavaScript, which loads data from an external API and enables the viewing of that data in detail.
+Pokedex is a small web application built with HTML, CSS and JavaScript, which loads data from an external API and enables viewing detailed data.

 ## :key: Key Features